legendu-net/blog/misc/content/2013-10-21-python-tips.markdown

 https://stackoverflow.com/questions/101268/hidden-features-of-python

+1. Use type annotation to make your code more readable and easier to understand.

+2. Restrict the types of objects that your function/method can be applied to and throw a (ValueError) exception when a wrong type is provided.
+  This helps minimize surprisings.

+6. AVOID returning objects of different types from a Python function/method.

-1. Almost all modern programming languages follow the convention of not returnting anything (or in another words, retun void, None, etc.) from a mutator method so that you cannot chain on a mutator method.
+2. Almost all modern programming languages follow the convention of not returnting anything (or in another words, retun void, None, etc.) from a mutator method so that you cannot chain on a mutator method.
   Functional programming languages enough chaining on methods